Les-Rochers-de-Naye Trail Race: An Intro to Swiss Trail Running

 Preparing for Les-Rochers-de-Naye

+To prepare for my first Swiss trail race, I did some haphazard training.
+My only goal for Les-Rochers-de-Naye was to cross the finish line—and without having to call on a Swiss air-rescue team to airlift me to the nearest hospital.
 I started by training for the Geneva Half-Marathon in May.
 After that race, I did more uphill training with a weekly long run up to the highest point around our small Swiss city: Chaumont (about 1080 m).
 Finally, I squeezed in a 10K race in mid-June: the Schweizer Frauenlauf in Bern, one of the largest women’s races in Europe.

 Despite a few set-backs in my training schedule—including a vicious stomach bug that hit our entire family in May—I felt relatively ready to tackle Les-Rochers-de-Naye.
 The day before, I checked out the women’s times for Caux from the previous year, to get a sense of when I could reach the top and meet up with my husband and kids at the finish line.